-The 2017-2020 PICES/MAFF project on "Building Capacity for Coastal Monitoring by Local Small-scale Fishers" (acronym FishGIS; https://meetings.pices.int/projects/FishGIS) has led to the development and implementation of smartphone-based tools for fisheries and environmental observations, such as water quality, phytoplankton, fish catch, floating garbage (plastics) and Illegal Unregulated and Unreported (IUU) fishing, by local small-scale fishers and community members in Indonesia.
-The new project aims to adapt and further refine these smartphone-based capabilities for measurement and automated reporting, with the addition of benthic toxic algae measurements, to empower Indonesian coastal communities to minimize their CFP exposure in community-scale fisheries.
-The project strategy will comprise an "Assess.
+The 2017-2020 PICES/MAFF project on "Building Capacity for Coastal Monitoring by Local Small-scale Fishers" (acronym FishGIS) has led to the development and implementation of smartphone-based tools for fisheries and environmental observations, such as water quality, phytoplankton, fish catch, floating garbage (plastics) and Illegal Unregulated and Unreported (IUU) fishing, by local small-scale fishers and community members in Indonesia.
+The new project aims to adapt and further refine these smartphone-based capabilities for measurement and automated reporting, with the addition of benthic toxic algae measurements, to empower

+Indonesian coastal communities to minimize their CFP exposure in community-scale fisheries.
+Pandemic-related issues have strongly influenced the initial project strategy to utilize the "Assess.
 Detect.
-Avoid!" convention to protect communities against this emerging health concern.
+Avoid!" convention to protect communities against this emerging health concern:

-- To Assess the state of the local coral reefs, a common ecosystem for ciguatoxic fish, community members will monitor some aspects of water quality (turbidity and water color) of the reef, and document the outbreaks of eel-grass or the expansion of the dead coral (all factors associated with increased CFP presence) using the smartphone-based tools and approach developed during the FishGIS project. - To Detect the presence of the toxin-containing dinoflagellates in the reef environment, two approaches will be used: one that is developed within the project and is based on specialized smartphone-driven microscopes (Foldscopes) and community-appropriate protocols, and the other that employs a detection kit recently created by an international CFP working group (International Atomic Energy Agency (IAEA); https://www.iaea.org/; see also FAO and WHO (2020)) to determine the presence of Gambierdiscus and Fukuyoa in the water column and measure their abundance.
-These two technologies will meld well to help develop predictive indices for reef regions susceptible to CFP. - To Avoid the transfer of contaminated fish from the damaged environment to the tables of families, the community will be trained to reduce risk avoid eating fish from regions where Gambierdiscus and Fukuyoa numbers are high.
-This simple message will require an investment in socio-ecological scientists a specialty of the MAFF mandate.
+- To Assess the state of the local coral reefs, a common ecosystem for ciguatoxic fish, community members are to monitor some aspects of water quality (turbidity and water color) of the reef, and document the outbreaks of eel-grass or the expansion of the dead coral (all factors associated with increased CFP presence) using the smartphone-based tools and approach developed during the FishGIS project. - To Detect the presence of the toxin-containing dinoflagellates in the reef environment, two approaches are to be used: one that is developed within the project and is based on specialized smartphone-driven microscopes (Foldscopes) and community-appropriate protocols, and the other that employs a detection kit recently created by an international CFP working group (International Atomic Energy Agency (IAEA); see also FAO and WHO (2020)) to determine the presence of Gambierdiscus and Fukuyoa in the water column and measure their abundance.
+These two technologies will meld well to help develop predictive indices for reef regions susceptible to CFP. - To Avoid the transfer of contaminated fish from the damaged environment to the tables of families, community members are to be trained to reduce risk avoid eating fish from regions where Gambierdiscus and Fukuyoa numbers are high.
+This simple message requires an investment in socioecological scientists a specialty of the MAFF mandate.

-Consistent with the directives of the United Nations Decade of Ocean Sciences for Sustainable Development (UNDOS; https://www.oceandecade.org/), the project will focus on three major initiatives:
+Consistent with the directives of the United Nations Decade of Ocean Sciences for Sustainable Development (UNDOS), the project focuses on three major initiatives:

-- 1. Coastal ecosystem monitoring activities by local small-scale fishers and other community members to detect ecosystem changes (e.g., changes in water quality and the presence and changes in the spatial distribution of dead coral and eel-grass benthic environments). - 2.
-Detection of CFP toxin-containing dinoflagellates in the reef environment using smartphone-based observation tools developed during the FishGIS project, and new international standardized sampling protocols for toxic benthic algae. - 3.
-Training of community members to employ these tools for generating citizen-science data streams to be used in local decision-making on coastal fisheries regions to avoid a health risk associated with fishing until the presence of CFP toxin-containing dinoflagellates is minimized.
+- 1. Coastal ecosystem monitoring activities by local small-scale fishers and other community members to detect ecosystem changes (e.g., changes in water quality and the presence and changes in the spatial distribution of dead coral and eel-grass benthic environments); - 2.
+Detection of CFP toxin-containing dinoflagellates in the reef environment using smartphone-based observation tools developed during the FishGIS project, and new international standardized sampling protocols for toxic benthic algae; - 3.
+Training of local fishers and community members to employ these tools for generating citizen-science data streams to be used in local decision-making on coastal fisheries regions to avoid a health risk associated with fishing until the presence of CFP toxin-containing dinoflagellates is minimized.

-These three initiatives will be supported by a series of capacity building workshops led by scientists from PICES member countries.
+These three initiatives are to be supported by a series of capacity building workshops led by scientists from PICES member countries.
 The purpose of the workshops is to work with local communities to increase the sustainability of their fishing resources by providing them with CFP information.
-It is expected that the combination of training and citizen-science contributions in the project will: (1) generate the needed capacity for monitoring CFP hotspots in Indonesian waters, (2) provide valuable datasets for the study of Gambierdiscus and Fukuyoa and the factors controlling their abundance in reef systems, and (3) increase human wellness by identifying fishing regions where the health of community members is at risk.
+The combination of training and citizen-science contributions in the project is expected to: (1) generate the needed capacity for monitoring CFP hotspots in Indonesian waters, (2) provide valuable datasets for the study of Gambierdiscus and Fukuyoa and the factors controlling their abundance in reef systems, and (3) increase human wellness by identifying fishing regions where the health of community members is at risk.